Churchill magazine

 It's useful to walk around your home and make a written list of everything you own.
 Remember to include all rooms, as well as cupboards, under the stairs, and the loft or garage.

 It's also a good idea to take photos of each room.
-Not only will this help jog your memory, but provide evidence of all the items in your home (as long as they're visible in the picture).
+Not only will this help jog your memory, but in the event that you may need to make a claim, photographs can provide evidence of all the items in your home (as long as they're visible in the picture).

 Make sure you take photos that show all aspects of the rooms, meaning you might need more than one picture per room.
 And remember to take good care of the photos, perhaps storing them online or keeping copies with a friend or relative.
 That means you'll still have a copy should the originals be destroyed by a fire or flood.